Equalities Frequently Asked Questions

-A. Many of Birmingham's places of worship can be found in the Equalities Directory.
-Birmingham Voluntary Services Council (BVSC) also has an online database which lists most of the organisations in Birmingham. (see also http://www.bvsc.org)
+A. Many of Birmingham's places of worship can be found on the Faith Map web site.
+Birmingham Voluntary Services Council (BVSC) also has an online database which lists most of the organisations in Birmingham.

 Q. What are the main languages in use across Birmingham?

-A. There are over 20 recognised languages in use in Birmingham (now including British Sign Language).
+A. There are over 20 recognised languages in use in Birmingham (including British Sign Language).
 More information on languages can be found at the Brasshouse Translation, Interpreting and Accessible Information Services who provide advice and information on community languages in Birmingham.

-Q. What is International Day of Persons with Disabilities?
+Q. What is the International Day of Persons with Disabilities?

 A. The United Nations General Assembly proclaimed that 3 December be observed every year as the International Day of Persons with Disabilities.
 The Day was initially proclaimed to commemorate the anniversary of the General Assembly's adoption of the World Programme of Action concerning Persons with Disabilities to promote understanding about disability issues and to increase awareness of gains to be derived from the integration of disabled persons in every aspect of political, social economic and cultural life.

-Q. What is Lesbian Gay Bisexual Trans History Month?
+Q. What is Lesbian Gay Bisexual Transpeople (LGBT) History Month?

-A. Lesbian Gay Bisexual Trans History Month takes place every year in February.
+A. Lesbian Gay Bisexual Transpeople History Month takes place every year in February.
 It celebrates the lives and achievements of the LGBT community.
 For further information click here.
-You can also read testimonials of community groups and organisations supportive of History Month click here.
+You can also read testimonials of community groups and organisations supportive of History Month.

 Q. What is the Pink Shield?

 A. The Pink Shield is the name given to a project that related to research investigating the needs of the Lesbian, Gay, Bi-sexual and Transgender community.
-The project is co-ordinated by West Midlands Police and the Safer Birmingham Partnership.
-Visit Pink Shield for more information.
+The project is co-ordinated by West Midlands Police and the Pink Shield for more information.